-For instance, our Knorr dried vegetable soups deliver up to 290 g of vegetables per serving – more than half of the World Health Organization-recommended daily amount of fruit and vegetables.
+Our Knorr dried vegetable soups, for instance, deliver up to 290 g of vegetables per serving – more than half of the daily amount of fruit and vegetables recommended by the World Health Organization.
 Our Knorr meal kits also encourage consumers to eat more vegetables and try new ingredients, including flexitarian and vegetarian alternatives.
-In the Netherlands, 2,200 consumers named our Knorr Meal Trips meal kits as Product of the Year 2021.

 But it’s not just Knorr that’s helping people to access nutritious ingredients.